AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

        New_Line;
     end Log_Csv;

-Finally, we implement a test application that select each of the logging procedures that we've just implemented:
+Finally, we implement a test application that selects each of the logging procedures that we've just implemented:

 .. code:: ada run_button main=show_access_to_subprograms.adb project=Courses.Advanced_Ada.Access_Types.Log_Procedure